reqT/reqT/docs/lab1.md

-*TODO THIS IS THE OLD LAB FROM reqT 3.1 AND IT SHOULD BE UPDATED TO reqT 4*
+*UNDER CONSTRUCTION: Updating instructions for the coming release of reqT 4.x*

-# Context, Features and Priorities
+# reqT Lab 1: Context, Features and Priorities

+* This page contains instructions for lab1 in the course [ETSN15 "Requirements Engineering"](https://cs.lth.se/krav/) at Lund University.
+* Before you start: visit https://reqt.github.io/ to download reqT and get started.
-This document provides instructions for a mandatory computer lab session in the course ETSN15 "Requirements Engineering" given at Lund University.
-The source code of this page in markdown is available [here](https://github.com/reqT/reqT/blob/4.x/docs/lab1.md).
+* The source code of this page in markdown is available [here](https://github.com/reqT/reqT/blob/4.x/docs/lab1.md).

 ## Goals

-To complete this lab you should develop a requirements model using [reqT](https://github.com/reqT/reqT/blob/4.x/README.md).
+To complete this lab you should develop a requirements model using [reqT](https://reqt.github.io/).
 Your requirements model should be based on your course project and it should include the following sections:

   * A **context** section including a draft product context of your course project with some relevant interfaces to some relevant users.
 The model does not have to be complete.

   * A **features** section with at least 5 high-level features from your course project, each with a descriptive id.
 Each feature should also have a Gist attribute with a short description of the feature.

   * A **priorities** section with priorities for each feature based on the criteria: *which feature is most important to spend more elicitation effort on*.

-Example shape of the reqT Model that you will develop during the lab to try out some of the reqT features:

-* Section: ctx has
-  * Title: The context of OurThing
-  * Product: OurThing has Gist: describe it
-  * Product: OurThing interactsWith
-    * Actor: User has Gist: describe it
-    * Actor: Admin has Gist: describe it
-    * System: OtherThing has Gist: describe it
-* Section: feats has
-  * Title: High-level features of OurThing
-  * Feature: HelloWorld has
-    * Gist: describe it
-* Section: prio has
-  * Title: Priorities of selected features
-    * Feature HelloWorld has Prio(1)

 ## Task 0: Mandatory Preparations